What is knowledge?

 The purpose of knowing: why do we actually need to know?

-From a practical standpoint, the first and perhaps most important distinction to make is why we actually need or want to know.
+From a practical standpoint, the first and perhaps most important distinction to make is why we actually need knowledge.
 In humans, knowledge exists only very rarely just for its own sake.
-It is almost always embedded in an "attitude" and in service of life and some plan or program for action.
-There is a great difference between the knowledge of the academic, manager, prosecutor, police detective, defence lawyer, entertainer, engineer, gardener, doctor, therapist, artist, mother, lover, ....
+It is almost always in service of life and some plan or program for action.
+There is a great difference between the knowledge of the academic, manager, prosecutor, police detective, defence lawyer, entertainer, engineer, gardener, doctor, therapist, artist, mother, lover, the seeker of the Divine.
 All of them know something special about their subject, but what they want to do with their knowledge changes its character.

-- The first is the gradient from pure spirit, via mind, to gross matter.
+- from pure spirit, via mind, to gross matter;

-- The second is the gradient from our own inmost essence to the surface aspects of the outer world.
+- from our own inmost essence to the surface aspects of the outer world;

-- The third is the gradient from knowledge which comes directly, spontaneously, simply because it is, to knowledge which is constructed with difficulty out of diverse elements.
+- from knowledge which comes directly, spontaneously, simply because it is, to knowledge which is constructed with difficulty out of diverse elements;

 Stages of knowing

+From a practical standpoint important are also the stages of knowing.
 Knowing, especially of important, potentially life-changing things, is only rarely a simple yes/no phenomenon.
-Much more commonly the new idea arises slowly, from a state where there is not the slightest idea or sense of the possibility, to a complete transformation of one's entire existence under its influence.
+Much more commonly the new idea arises slowly, from a state where there is no knowledge at all, to a complete transformation of one's entire existence under its influence.
 One can distinguish four stages.

 The first stage can take two entirely different forms, depending on whether the first contact comes from inside or outside.
-If it arises from inside, it is called faith, a kind of fore-knowledge in the soul which knows there is something, but often vaguely and without knowing exactly how or why.
-If the first contact comes from outside, the first contact is in the form of information, a bit of factual content without much weight or import.
-If such information arrives when the faith is already there, it can help to give the faith a more concrete form, so that it becomes more tangible and effective.
+If it arises from inside, it is called faith, a kind of fore-knowledge in the soul which knows there is something, though it is initially not yet very clear what it is exactly.
+If the first contact comes from outside, the first contact comes in the form of information, a bit of factual content without much weight or import.
+If such information arrives when faith is already there, it can help to give that faith a more concrete form, so that it becomes more tangible and effective.

 This is different for the third stage, the stage of realisation, which involves a fundamental change in terms of who one is in one's essence.